cran-task-views/Agriculture/draft_agricultural_ctv.md

 #### Genomic prediction

   Packages supporting genetic prediction using mixed models augmented with pedigree or genetic marker data include [sommer][], [rrBLUP][], [BGLR][], [lme4gs][], [lme4qtl][], [pedigreemm][], [qgtools][], [cpgen][], [QTLrel][], and the licensed software [asreml](https://www.vsni.co.uk/software/asreml).
 Many of these packages have built-in functionality for data preparation steps including data imputation and calculation of the relationship matrices. [breedR][] is a general purpose package for performing quantitative genetic analyses.
 Genome feature mixed linear models using frequentist and Bayesian approaches can be implemented with [qgg][]. [pedmod][] provides linear modelling functions integrating kinship for categorical outcomes.

-[BWGS][], "Breed Wheat Genomic Selection", provides a pipeline of functions for conducting genomic selection in hexaploid wheat.
+  [STGS][] implements several genomic selection models for single tratis.
+[GSelection][] implements genomic selection integrating additive and non-additive models.
+[GSMX][], multivariate genomic selection, estimates trait heritability and handles overfitting through cross validation.
+[TSDFG][] can estimate the optimal training population size and composition for genomic selection.
 [BGGE][] conducts genomic prediction for continuous variables, focused on genotype-by-environment genomic selection models following the methods of [Jarquín 2014](https://doi.org/10.1007%2Fs00122-013-2243-1).
-[BMTME][] builds genomic selection prediction models that an be expanded to multiple traits and environments using Bayesian models developed by Montesinos-Lopéx ([2016](https://doi.org/10.1534%2Fg3.116.032359), [2018a](https://doi.org/10.1534%2Fg3.118.200728), [2018b](https://doi.org/10.2134%2Fagronj2018.06.0362))
+[BMTME][] builds genomic selection prediction models that an be expanded to multiple traits and environments using Bayesian models developed by Montesinos-Lopéx ([2016](https://doi.org/10.1534%2Fg3.116.032359), [2018a](https://doi.org/10.1534%2Fg3.118.200728), [2018b](https://doi.org/10.2134%2Fagronj2018.06.0362)).
+[BWGS][], "Breed Wheat Genomic Selection", provides a pipeline of functions for conducting genomic selection in hexaploid wheat.

   [AGHmatrix][] provides extensive options for calculating pedigree and genomic (additive and dominance) relationships.
 The [pedigree][] packages provides functionality for ordering pedigrees, calculating and inverting the A matrix and other related tasks.